International Students at SCNM

 Students may request OPT to begin on any date from the day after the date of completion of studies up to 60 days after the date of completion of study.
 Applications for OPT can take three months or more for the USCIS to adjudicate so it is very important to plan accordingly.

 Students may not begin working until they have received a valid OPT employment authorization card (EAD) issued by the USCIS and the start date has been reached.

-Step One: Complete the SCNM Online I-20 Request for OPT and Form I-765.
+Step One: Complete the SCNM Online I-20 OPT Request and Form I-765.
 Visit the USCIS website for more information.
 Please complete Form I-765 electronically, save it and print it.

 Step Two: Bring printed Form 1-765 along with supporting materials (if available) to an SCNM DSO.
 Do not submit to our office earlier than the 90 days prior to the end of your I-20.

 Step Three: : DSO will review all materials and endorse.
 Pick up the endorsed Forms I-20 and Form I-765 from the SCNM DSO, and follow the OPT USCIS Filing Instructions.
 The OPT I-20 and full application must be in the hands of Immigration no later than 30 days after the OPT I-20's issue date.
 Do not E-File your application.